 You will now be able to start adding records, using the previously customized form, for this particular requirement, story, model node or process activity.
 You can also select whether viewers can add records to this attachment using the switcher (image below).

 When you click to "Add record" you can provide necessary information using the fields configured before.

-At any point, you can report on any data table in the scope of filtered requirements and stories, displayed model nodes and diagrams and its lower levels to generate a filterable spreadsheet.
+At any point, you can report on any data table in the scope of filtered requirements and stories, displayed model nodes, and diagrams and their lower levels to generate a filterable spreadsheet.

 Click here to learn more about reporting inside Elements.cloud software.